5 Easy Ways to Start a Conversation at Any Party

 1. Comment on the Party

-The easiest way to break the ice is by talking about what you both have in common—the party itself.
+One of the easiest ways to break the ice is by talking about what you both have in common—the party itself.
 Keep it light and positive:

 “This place is amazing!
 Do you know the host well?”

-It’s simple, non-threatening, and opens the door for a natural back-and-forth.
+It’s simple, non-threatening, and creates space for natural back-and-forth.

 2. Ask About Their Drink or Plate

-Food and drinks are instant conversation starters at any gathering.
-Try something like:
+Food and drinks are built-in conversation starters at any gathering.
+Try:

 “That cocktail looks great—what are you drinking?”